Valentine’s Day in Japan (2026 Guide): Trends, Gifts & Date Ideas

 A box of assorted chocolates, including heart-shaped, nut-topped, and variously textured pieces arranged in paper liners, perfect for celebrating Valentines in Japan with a touch of sweetness.

-In Japan, Valentine’s Day isn’t just about romance—it’s a full-blown chocolate-giving tradition!
+In Japan, Valentine’s Day isn’t just about romance.
+It’s a full-blown chocolate-giving tradition!
 But not all chocolates are the same.
 Each type carries a special meaning, making the holiday even more exciting.
-Let’s dive into the different types of chocolates exchanged on February 14
+Let’s dive into the different types of chocolates exchanged on February 14.

 Giri-choco (義理チョコ) – Obligation Chocolate